Bill Melchionni: Post-playing career

-Melchionni became general manager of the Nets for two years after retiring as a player.
-Due to financial constraints on the Nets, he was forced to sell Erving to the 76ers to fund the Nets fee for joining the NBA in the ABA–NBA merger.
-He resigned from the Nets on March 15, 1979.
+Melchionni became the general manager of the Nets for two years after retiring as a player.
+Due to financial constraints on the Nets, he was forced to sell Erving to the 76ers to fund the Nets fee for joining the NBA in the ABA-NBA merger.
+He resigned from the Nets on March 15, 1978.
 Melchionni worked at Salomon Brothers Investment Bank after leaving the Nets.

 Awards and personal life

 Melchionni played in three ABA All-Star Games, and was named to the All-ABA First Team in 1972.
-Melchionni led the ABA in assists per game in 1971, 1972 and 1973.
+Melchionni led the ABA in assists per game in 1971, 1972, and 1973.

 In 1995, Melchionni's number 25 jersey was retired by Villanova.